nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 10 - Customizing the Environment.markdown

 ##

-03.	**HOME** and **SHELL** representing users home directory and login shell respectively are set by reading the _/etc/passwd_ file.
+03.	**HOME** and **SHELL** representing user's home directory and login shell respectively are set by reading the _/etc/passwd_ file.

 ##

-04. The location of users mailbox is stored in the **MAIL** variable.
+04. The location of user's mailbox is stored in the **MAIL** variable.
 The value of the **MAILCHECK** variable, on the other hand, determines the interval of time in seconds after which the shell checks the mailbox for the arrival of a new mail.

 	The arrival of a new mail is intimated to the user by the shell, by printing a message on the terminal.